defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 I initially tried bypassing the constraints with the provided username `nobody` and the password hash, but it didn't work.
 I also tried cracking the `md5` hash with Crackstation as well as with `john`, but that didn't work either.
 I noticed an `address.txt` file was generated after running the `ChainsawClub` binary as well.
 So, I created my own account called `farbs` to do some further testing.
 <p><br></p>

-Upon creating my user, I was now able to log in, but I received an error every time I tried to do anything:
+Upon creating my user, I was able to log in, but I received an error every time I tried to do anything:

 ### Writeup still in progress...
 Check back later for more!